karras/ansible-collection-linux_client/roles/cis_baseline/README.md

 chapters and controls have not yet been implemented:

 * 1.3 Filesystem Integrity Checking (missing and broken AIDE packages)
+* 1.4.4 Interactive Boot Disabling (not supported for systemd-boot)

 ## Example Playbook